thybag/quick-spot/readme.md

 In addition to the standard events, quickspot will also fire 4 additional events on the input it is attached to.

 **quickspot:start** - Fired each time a quickspot search is invoked.
-**quickspot:end**	- Fired each time a quickspot search completes **quickspot:noresults** - Fired whenever a quickspot search finds no results **quickspot:resultsfound** - Fired whenever a quickspot search returns results
+**quickspot:end**	- Fired each time a quickspot search completes.
+**quickspot:noresults** - Fired whenever a quickspot search finds no results.
+**quickspot:resultsfound** - Fired whenever a quickspot search returns results.